neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 Heap sort has been described as ["selection sort using the right data structure"](https://link.springer.com/chapter/10.1007/978-3-030-54256-6_4).
 While that was not something that made sense to me the first time around, it was something that clicked eventually.

 Heap sort treats the array differently: instead of viewing it as a sequential list of elements, heap sort visualizes it in the form of a tree, with the associations between parent nodes and child nodes outlined in a simple and defined manner.
-Every $i\th$ element in the array is the child of the $\lfloor \frac{n - 1}{2} \rfloor\th$ entry and a parent of elements $2i + 1$ and $2i + 2$.
+Every $i^\text{th}$ element in the array is the child of the $\lfloor \frac{n - 1}{2} \rfloor^\text{th}$ entry and a parent of elements $2i + 1$ and $2i + 2$.
 By defining the tree in this way, adjacent nodes can be found easily at the expense of just a multiplication or two.

 But what benefit does a tree have over an array of elements?
 Because of the structure of a heap, we are guaranteed to know that every element is greater than all its descendants.
 This invariant allows us to shift an element to its right place within the structure without having to compare with every single element in the array.